Germany Orders Amazon To Stop Taking Advantage of People Who Can't Spell 'Birkenstock' - Slashdot

 No, it's the part where third-party sellers bought the misspelled keywords, and the ignorant Schweinhund at Birkenstock blames Amazon for it.

-Resale Price Maintenance or price fixing (Score:1)
+Resale Price Maintenance or price fixing (Score:2, Insightful)

 Why is it shoes and cosmetics are obsessed with price fixing?
 We had this debase with grey marketing many times before.